vzakharchenko/forge-sql-orm/README.md

 ### 1. Designing the Database

-You can start by designing a **MySQL database** using tools like [DbSchema](https://dbschema.com/) or by using an existing MySQL database.
+You can start by designing a **MySQL/tidb database** using tools like [DbSchema](https://dbschema.com/) or by using an existing MySQL/tidb database.

 **Schema visualization:**
 ![](https://github.com/vzakharchenko/forge-sql-orm/blob/master/img/joinSchema.png?raw=true)